Organic Weed Control

 A weed is defined as a wild or uncultivated plant growing in an undesired location.

--Thermal Weed Control
+Organic Weed Control Methods:

 Manual/Mechanical Weeding

-Mulch is a layer of covering around plants that prevents the growth of weeds.
+- Mulching - A layer of covering around plants that prevents the growth of weeds.
 A layer of mulch prevents light from reaching the weeds and thus prevents them from germinating and it also covers up any bare soil (which is the perfect place for weeds' seeds to land and germinate) meaning that most weeds will not even get the chance to come into contact with your soil to germinate.
+Types of mulch include; wood chips, seaweed, grass cuttings, leaf mould, paper, hemp, jute or wool.
+We also have Strulch, a unique product made from wheat straw.
+A patented process is used to preserve the straw so that it lasts up to two years.

 Thermal Weed Control